davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003 captures R for SAS - added datasets for Chapter 18 (Correlation and Regression)
 * DataCamp_Insights_v003 captures R for SAS - added datasets for Chapter 19 (Comparing Groups)
 * AdditionalCoding_HCF_v001 created to start looking at a card game (High Card Flush)
+* AdditionalCoding_HCF_v001 makes a simplifying first order approximation to reduce calculations by ~450x